erdirstats/erdirstats.github.io/README.md

 <h2 style="font-size: 16px; font-weight: 900;">WELCOME 😄</h2>

 <p>I am using these pages to publish some long and/or short blog posts on geotechnics and I have written.
 These mostly include application of data science, machine learning and data visualization concepts in geotechnical engineering, with focus on geotechnical site assessment.
 Other topics can show up sometimes.
-The work has been almost exclusively done using <a style="color: #2F2F2F;" href="https://www.r-project.org/" target="_blank"><span style="color: #2F2F2F; font-weight: 900;">#</span>rstats</a>.
-Sometimes the code is included in the article and sometimes it isn't.</p>
+Sometimes the code is included in the article and sometimes it isn't.
+The work has been almost exclusively done using <a style="color: #2F2F2F;" href="https://www.r-project.org/" target="_blank"><span style="color: #2F2F2F; font-weight: 900;">#</span>rstats</a></p>
+<p>Note: These articles represent my opinion on the material they cover and they come with ABSOLUTELY NO WARRANTY.
+Use at your own risk.</p>

 <hr>